Black, brown, red, sable, brindle fawn, blue

 A little stubborn, the Neo Bullmastiff can be challenging to train, but you can succeed if training starts young and is consistent throughout their lives.
 Are you wondering what it might be like to own a Neo Bullmastiff of your own?
 We’ve put together this comprehensive guide to provide you with all the information you need to know about this impressive crossbred dog.

 The Neo Bullmastiff is an interesting mixed breed that has a bright personality and a generally happy disposition.
 However, they aren’t all fun and games.
 They require love, attention, discipline, and a stable environment to live in if they’re expected to thrive.
-Here’s a snapshot of their major traits that should be considered when determining if you have what it takes to be a good Neo Bullmastiff parent.
+Early socialization and training will be on the top of your to-do list once you have a Neo Bullmastiff.
+They can be stubborn, so they will need regular training sessions.

 1. They go by two different names.